 A British sculptor, typeface designer, stonecutter and printmaker, who was associated with the Arts and Crafts movement.
-Today he is a controversial figure, with his well known religious views and subject matter being seen at odds with his sexual and paraphiliac behaviour and erotic art.
+Today he is a controversial figure, with his well-known religious views and subject matter being seen at odds with his sexual and paraphiliac behavior and erotic art.

 Charles A. Bigelow